punchsppt/INT214/W04_63130500159/data_viz.md

 <img src="pie3.png" width=700>
 </p>

+**Explain :**
+Two of graphs show the number of books for each types as follows
+- Boxed Set - Hardcover has 1 book.
+- ebook has 7 books.
+- Hardcover has 95 books.
+- Kindle Edition has 19 books.
+- Paperback has 156 books.
+- Unknown Blinding has 2 books.

 ---

-### 2. Graph show relation between rating and reviews which rating has more than equal 4.2.
+### 2. Graph shows relation between rating and reviews which rating has more than equal 4.2.
 **Code :**
 ```
 # scatter plot